-A user might browse your website and the browser temporarily stores a number of elements, such as HTML, images, style-sheets, and even some infrequently changing dynamic content.
-The resources are cached by default in all browsers so a header response is not required.
+A user might browse your website and the browser temporarily stores a lot of elements, such as HTML, images, style sheets, and even some infrequently changing dynamic content.
+The resources are cached by default in all browsers, so a header response is not required.

 A response header called “last-modified” is sent along with a request header called “If modified”.
-If-modified tells the browser when the resource was last modified and whether to use the cached version or download the newer edition.
+If modified, tell the browser when the resource was last modified and whether to use the cached version or download the newer edition.
 The last-modified header tells the browser what type of resource was last modified.
 The headers here control the caching of data.

 What is the Syntax of the Last-Modified Response Header?

 Syntax of the Last-Modified HTTP Response Header can be found below.

 Below, you can see a real-world example of the Last-Modified HTTP Response Header.

 What are the Directives for Last-Modified HTTP Header?

 Directives for the Last-Modified Header are listed below.

 - “<day-name>” includes names of days such as “Mon”, “Wed”, “Thur”.